 1. Greystone Cellars California Petite Sirah

-From the United States, Greystone Cellars makes the cut with lesser-known red grape Petite Sirah that produces a wine bursting with fruit and characterized by structure and perfect balance.
+From the United States, Greystone Cellars makes the cut with the lesser-known red grape Petite Sirah which produces a wine bursting with fruit and characterized by structure and perfect balance.
 “This spontaneous crossing of two native grapes in France made its way to California to become a hidden gem,” he says.
 “As an under-appreciated California grape, it’s hidden from view amid the ocean of Cabernet Sauvignon.
 It’s so named because its leaves resemble those of the Syrah grape, only smaller.”